Manchester by the Sea (film): Accolades

 Manchester by the Sea received six nominations at the 89th Academy Awards: Best Picture, Best Director, Best Actor (Affleck), Best Supporting Actor (Hedges), Best Supporting Actress (Williams) and Best Original Screenplay, winning two for Best Original Screenplay for Lonergan and Best Actor for Affleck.
 It was the first film released by a digital streaming service to be nominated for Best Picture.
 Affleck won the Golden Globe Award for Best Actor – Motion Picture Drama, and the film was nominated for four additional awards at the 74th ceremony: Best Picture, Best Director, Best Supporting Actress (for Williams) and Best Screenplay.

 The film received six nominations at the 70th British Academy Film Awards: Best Film, Best Direction, Best Editing, Best Actor in a Leading Role (Affleck), Best Actress in a Supporting Role (Williams), and Best Original Screenplay (Lonergan).
 Affleck won Best Actor in a Leading Role and Lonergan won Best Original Screenplay.
 The National Board of Review listed Manchester by the Sea as its top film of 2016.
+The February 2020 issue of New York Magazine lists Manchester by the Sea as among "The Best Movies That Lost Best Picture at the Oscars."
+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 120.
+That same month, it ranked number 36 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."